 In chapter 28 of the book of Genesis, Jacob has a dream.
 The Friulian for dream is il sium; to have a dream is fâ un sium.
-You will now study the entirety of Gjenesi 28 in Friulian, where the subject is l’avôt di Jacop (Jacob’s vow).
+You will study the entirety of the twenty-eighth chapter in this post, where the subject is l’avôt di Jacop (Jacob’s vow).

 Friulian vocabulary from verses 1-4: precetâ (to order, to enjoin), partî (to leave), sielzisi (to choose for oneself), cressi (to grow), fin che (until), deventâ (to become), la semblee (assembly, multitude).
 You have already encountered all the names in these verses; you will recall that El-Shadai is one of the Hebrew names of God usually rendered in English as God Almighty.

 In verse 1, Isaac tells Jacob that he must never marry a Canaanite: no sta mai cjoli (do not ever take) une femine di chês di Canaan (a wife from [amongst] those of Canaan).
 Then, in verse 2, he tells him to leave for Padan Aram: partìs e va a Padan-Aram (leave and go to Padan Aram), and to take a wife from there: e sielgiti une femine di là vie (and choose for yourself a wife from there).

 You have three second-person singular imperative forms in verse 2: partìs (leave), va (go) and sielziti (choose for yourself).
 The second-person singular imperative of the verb sielzi is sielç (choose); when ti is added, the resulting form is sielziti (choose for yourself).
 An i is inserted before ti, causing the final ç to change quality and become z.

 Take some time to learn the present indicative conjugation of the verb partî, which you will find below.